“Ultra-processed food may be linked to cancer”

-This attention-grabbing headline was a huge success in that it provoked various journalists and broadcasters to give it prominent column inches and airtime, whilst seeking the opinion of various media foodies.
-That they mostly dismissed the headline as scaremongering made me want to scratch a bit deeper and see what sort of study had reached this conclusion.
+I love an attention-grabbing headline and this one was provocative enough to make various journalists and broadcasters give it prominent column inches and quite a bit of airtime.
+Some even sought out the opinion of various well respected media foodies.
+That these fellows mostly dismissed the headline as scaremongering made me want to scratch a bit deeper and see what sort of study had reached this conclusion.

 The claim that ‘ultra-processed’ foods are associated with a greater incidence of cancer was based on the findings of a French epidemiological study published in the BMJ, and such a well respected journal in itself might appear to lend the claim some gravitas.